olliequ/KittyBot/README.md

   - If you're on macOS you can install `fortunes` with `brew install fortune` and in `.env` set `FORTUNE_DIRECTORY=/usr/local/Cellar/fortune/9708/share/games/fortunes`
   - I don't have Windows so if you develop on Windows you'll have to find how to download the `fortunes` package yourself.
 If you can't find it it's fine, it just means the `+fortune` command won't work during testing (but everything else should).
   - You may optionally white-list and black-list database files by setting `FORTUNE_WHITELIST` and/or `FORTUNE_BLACKLIST` to a space-separated list of database file names.
+- The bot can grant a role to members when they first send a text message.
+Conventionally, this role is called `#NotALurker`.
+To enable this feature the `NOTALURKER_ROLE` parameter in `.env` must be set to the role ID to grant.
+The bot's role must be higher than this role to have permission to grant it.
 - The bot is deployed on a cloud server (droplet on Digital Ocean) which runs Ubuntu 20.04.

 ## Current Functionality